Safeena Husain’s vision of equality

-Working in this sector for over a decade, some of the biggest learning was that change – be it behavioral or mind-set, can only happen through community ownership – solutions have to be found within the community, delivered for and by the community.
+Working in this sector for over a decade, some of the biggest learning was that change – be it behavioural or mind-set, can only happen through community ownership – solutions have to be found within the community, delivered for and by the community.
 Mind-set change is a deep, deliberate and long-term effort, with no scope to parachute in or out.

 To achieve it, a strong connect to cause and stronger partnerships with the government, civil society and like-minded funders are required.
 This brings scalability of the success model, with quality at the heart of it.